geofholbrook/om-darwin/roadmap.md

 ## javascript function repository

-* server with CRUD methods, storing named javascript functions
+* server with CRUD methods, storing named javascript functions in memory
+* data persists only as long as the server runs
 * front end that allows creating and editing these functions

 ### endpoints: